FTarfasse/quick-perf-wiki/QuickPerf.md

 ### Premature optimization is the root of all evil... ;)

 > Premature optimization is the root of all evil.
-Daniel Knuth
+Donald Knuth

 But...
 >The real problem is that programmers have spent far too much time worrying about efficiency in the wrong places and at the wrong times; premature optimization is the root of all evil (or at least most of it) in programming.
-Daniel Knuth
+Donald Knuth

 > We should forget about small efficiencies, say about 97% of the time: premature optimization is the root of all evil.
 Yet we should not pass up our opportunities in that critical 3%.
-Daniel Knuth
+Donald Knuth

 So, what could be these cases where early optimisations can be considered?